 Margaret Raymond was named Dean of University of Wisconsin Law School in July 2011.
 As Dean, she serves as the chief academic and executive officer of the school, with responsibility for faculty and staff development, personnel oversight, fundraising, budget planning and management, curriculum and student academic affairs.

-Following her clerkships, Margaret practiced as a commercial litigator and a criminal defense lawyer.
+Following her clerkships, Dean Raymond practiced as a commercial litigator and a criminal defense lawyer.
 She was a member of the faculty at the University of Iowa from 1995-2011, where she was named the William G. Hammond Professor of Law and was honored with the law school’s Collegiate Teaching Award.
-While at Iowa, Margaret held a number of campus leadership roles, including president of the University Faculty Senate.
+While at Iowa, Dean Raymond held a number of campus leadership roles, including president of the University Faculty Senate.

 Dean Raymond’s scholarship focuses on constitutional criminal procedure, substantive criminal law, and the professional responsibility of lawyers.
 She is the co-author of a Professional Responsibility casebook, The Law and Ethics of Law Practice (with Hughes, 2d ed.
 2015).